V de V Sports: Challenge Endurance VHC

 VHC stands for Véhicule historiques de compétition.
 Originally there was only one overall champion.
 For the 2009 season, the championships for Prototype and GT cars were separated.
 Champions sourced from:

 Racing team

-The racing team owns a Mosler MT900 GT3 which races in the Endurance GT/Tourisme, and a TVR Griffith and Hema Porsche which race in Endurance VHC.
+The V de V racing team owns a Mosler MT900 GT3 which races in the Endurance GT/Tourisme, and a TVR Griffith and Hema Porsche which race in Endurance VHC.
 In 2015 their primary team parked the Mosler and began racing an Audi R8 LMS in conjunction with AB Sport racing team.